 Some specialized apps need to access to your S10's notifications to function as they should.
 WhatsRemoved, for example, saves WhatsApp notifications as they arrive to give you the ability to view them in case the sender deletes them.
 Obviously, a majority of apps won't need this level of access to run normally.

-Open the menu above to access this setting, and once inside, simply tap on the toggles to turn off the feature for any apps that don't need access to your phone's notifications.
+So, head to Settings –> Apps –> Menu button –> Special Access –> Notification access to get into this setting.
+Once inside, simply tap on the toggles to turn off the feature for any apps that don't need access to your phone's notifications.

 When you first open an app, you're often prompted to let it access important functions like your S10's microphones and cameras.
 If you breezed through the initial setup, there's a fair chance that you may have granted the app permission to access sensitive information it can otherwise do without.

-Fortunately, you can always revisit these settings using the menu above, and revoke any wayward permissions you may have granted an app.
-Inside "App permissions," you'll be able to view a list of all the data that third-party apps can access, with "Camera," "Location," and "Microphone" being the most important ones to keep track of.
+Fortunately, you can always revisit these options via Settings –> Privacy –> Permission manager, and revoke any wayward permissions you may have granted an app.
+Inside "Permission manager," you'll be able to view a list of all the data that third-party apps can access, with "Camera," "Location," and "Microphone" being the most important ones to keep track of.

 Granted, this permission needs to be explicitly granted for third-party apps, though it's often easy to overlook.
-Still, it's a good idea to periodically revisit these settings by opening the above menu and carefully sorting through the list within "Device admin apps."
+Still, it's a good idea to periodically revisit these settings by heading to Settings –> Apps –> Menu button –> Special access –> Device admin apps, and carefully sorting through the list within "Device admin apps."